ILIAS-eLearning/ILIAS/components/ILIAS/Authentication/README.md

 rejected in keys, so no pair of namespace and key can produce the session key of another pair.

-`ILIAS\UI\Storage` is served from this scope, under the namespace `ui.storage`, through `Authentication\KeyValueStorage\UiStorageAdapter`.
+`ILIAS\UI\Storage` is served from this scope, under the namespace segments `ui` / `storage`, through `Authentication\KeyValueStorage\UiStorageAdapter`.
 Moving that adapter into the UI component is left to a follow-up.